angular-ui/ui-scroll/README.md

 * Method `reload`

         reload()
+     or

+        reload(startIndex)

    #### Description
-    calling this method reinitializes and reloads the scroller content.
+    Calling this method reinitializes and reloads the scroller content. `startIndex` is an integer indicating what item index the scroller will use to start the load process.
+Calling `reload()` is equivalent to calling `reload(1)`.

+    **important: `startIndex` should fall within underlying datset boundaries** The scroller will request two batches of items one starting from the `startIndex` and another one preceding the first one (starting from `startIndex - bufferSize`).
+If both requests come back empty, the scroller will consider the dataset to be empty and will place no further data requests.

     This method is introduced as a replacement for the revision method of the datasource, which is now deprecated.

 * Method `applyUpdates`